Hillsborough High School (Tampa, Florida): Ethnicity and demographics

-Hillsborough High School serves a multi-ethnic school population that currently consists of 1.956 students from a diverse, rich historical community.
+Hillsborough High School serves a multi-ethnic school population that currently consists of 1956 students from a diverse, rich historical community.

 Athletics

 Hillsborough High has several sports teams, including football, baseball, girls flag football, boys and girls basketball, boys and girls track and field, boys and girls cross country, boys and girls soccer, boys and girls tennis, boys and girls swimming and diving, boys and girls golf, boys wrestling, and girls volleyball.
 There used to be boys decathlon and girls pentathlon, but the sport was discontinued by the FHSAA.

 Football

 The first football team was in 1907.
 Football was the first competitive high school sport played in Florida.
 The five schools in the initial football league were Duval (Jacksonville), Hillsborough (Tampa), Ocala, Orlando and Summerlin Institute (Bartow).
 Only Hillsborough still exists.
 The FHSAA – Florida High School Athletic Association was not formed until 1920.

+The Hillsborough Terriers football team had the oldest rivalry among Tampa Bay's high schools.
+The rivalry began in 1928 against Henry B. Plant High School Panthers.
+Games were played on Thanksgiving Day (aka.
+"Turkey Day Game") with an incredible local turnout of thousands of spectators.
+The "Turkey Day" tradition between Hillsborough and Plant High came to end in 1974.
+The Terriers "Turkey Day" record against Plant was 25-14.

 The team's football field is named after Marcelino Huerta.
-The field was renamed from "Gaither Field", for Principal Vivian Gaither, when Gaither High School was opened in Tampa.
+The field was renamed from Gaither Field for Principal Vivian Gaither, when Gaither High School was opened in Tampa.
 The team's biggest rival is Plant, and used to be St. Pete and Duval.

-On Friday, August 31, 2007, the Hillsborough High School football team celebrated its 100th-anniversary season opener with a 43–20 victory over Jefferson High School.
+On Friday, August 31, 2007, the Hillsborough High School football team celebrated its 100th anniversary season opener with a 43–20 victory over Jefferson High School.